-4.7.6 Interest Rate
+4.10.6 Interest Rate

-The Council is proposing to borrow money from the Public Works Loan Board (PWLB) in order to support its cash flow position.
-During the previous financial years, decisions regarding capital expenditure have been taken to utilise internal resources and maintain an under borrowed position against its Capital Financing Requirement.
+The Council is proposing to borrow money in order to support its cash flow position.
+During previous financial years, decisions regarding capital expenditure have been taken to utilise internal resources and maintain an under borrowed position against its Capital Financing Requirement.
 This is not uncommon across the Local Government sector, at a time when budgets have been squeezed, but reserves have existed.
-The Council is proposing to utilise elements of its reserves to fund various capital.
+The Council is proposing to utilise elements of its reserves to fund various capital projects going forward.
 This has meant that cash backed by these reserves has been utilised, hence there is a need to borrow money to ensure that the Council has cash at hand to service its day to day costs.
 The timing of borrowing funds will be dictated by the Council's cash flow which forecasts daily expected income and expenditure over the next 3 years.
-Treasury Advisors Link Market Services will be consulted with prior to borrowing to ensure that the Council takes the most economic route, be that either a fixed or variable rate borrowing.
+Treasury Advisors Link Group will be consulted with prior to borrowing to ensure that the Council takes the most economic route, be that either a fixed or variable rate borrowing, ensuring compliance with the approved Treasury Management Strategy.
 Rates will be monitored over the coming months until such time that the borrowing is secured.